How to Setup Prometheus Using Helm Chart On Kubernetes?

 Step 4: Port Forward the Prometheus Pod

-The above screenshot clearly shows that each Prometheus stack component has the Service type as Cluster IP, so it can only access from inside the cluster.
+The above screenshot clearly shows that each Prometheus stack component has the Service type as Cluster IP, so it can only be accessed from inside the cluster.

 First, start with the Prometheus port forwarding, identify the Prometheus Pod name, and create that as an environment variable.